sfigg/commercialization-public/manufacture/desktop/audit-mode-overview.md

 -   Settings in an unattended answer file from the [oobeSystem](oobesystem.md) configuration pass do not appear in audit mode.

+-   If you're running scripts, installers, and diagnostic tools on Windows 10 S in Audit Mode, you may have to enable manufacturing mode for Windows 10 S. See [Manufacturing mode](windows-10-s-manufacturing-mode.md) for details.

 ## <span id="Benefits_of_using_Audit_Mode"></span><span id="benefits_of_using_audit_mode"></span><span id="BENEFITS_OF_USING_AUDIT_MODE"></span>Benefits of using Audit Mode